michel1991/ocp-java-11/interfaces/README.md

 The rest of the options are not related to default methods.

-### Which modifiers are implicitly applied to all interface variables?
-(Choose all that apply.)
-* A. protected
-* B. final
-* C. transient
-* D. default
-* E. const
-* F. static
-* G. None of the above

-All interface variables are assumed to be public, static, and final, making options B and F correct.
-The other modifiers, while all Java keywords, cannot be applied to interface variables.
-Note that const is an unused keyword in Java.

 ### What are some advantages of using private interface methods?
 (Choose all that apply.)
 * A. Improve polymorphism
 * B. Improve performance at runtime